Moral dilemmas, at the very least, involve conflicts between moral requirements. Consider the cases given below.

 One distinction is between epistemic conflicts and ontological conflicts.
 The former involve conflicts between two (or more) moral requirements and the agent does not know which of the conflicting requirements takes precedence in her situation.
 Everyone concedes that there can be situations where one requirement does take priority over the other with which it conflicts, though at the time action is called for it is difficult for the agent to tell which requirement prevails.
 The latter are conflicts between two (or more) moral requirements, and neither is overridden.
 This is not simply because the agent does not know which requirement is stronger; neither is.
 Genuine moral dilemmas, if there are any, are ontological.
 Both opponents and supporters of dilemmas acknowledge that there are epistemic conflicts.

 Another distinction is between self-imposed moral dilemmas and dilemmas imposed on an agent by the world, as it were.
-Conflicts of the former sort arise because of the agent's own wrongdoing [Aquinas; Donagan (1977 and 1984); and McConnell (1978)].
+Conflicts of the former sort arise because of the agent's own wrongdoing (Aquinas; Donagan 1977, 1984; and McConnell 1978).
 If an agent made two promises that he knew conflicted, then through his own actions he created a situation in which it is not possible for him to discharge both of his requirements.
 Dilemmas imposed on the agent by the world, by contrast, do not arise because of the agent's wrongdoing.
 The case of Sartre's student is an example, as is the case from Sophie's Choice.
 For supporters of dilemmas, this distinction is not all that important.
 But among opponents of dilemmas, there is a disagreement about whether the distinction is important.
-Some of these opponents hold that self-imposed dilemmas are possible, but that their existence does not point to any deep flaws in moral theory.
+Some of these opponents hold that self-imposed dilemmas are possible, but that their existence does not point to any deep flaws in moral theory (Donagan 1977, Chapter 5).
 Moral theory tells agents how they ought to behave; but if agents violate moral norms, of course things can go askew.
 Other opponents deny that even self-imposed dilemmas are possible.
 They argue that an adequate moral theory should tell agents what they ought to do in their current circumstances, regardless of how those circumstances arose.
-And given the prevalence of wrongdoing, if a moral theory did not issue uniquely action-guiding “contrary-to-duty imperatives,” it would be severely lacking.
+As Hill puts it, “[M]orality acknowledges that human beings are imperfect and often guilty, but it calls upon each at every new moment of moral deliberation to decide conscientiously and to act rightly from that point on” (Hill 1996, p.
+176).
+Given the prevalence of wrongdoing, if a moral theory did not issue uniquely action-guiding “contrary-to-duty imperatives,” it would be severely lacking.

 - Aquinas, St. Thomas, Summa Theologiae, Thomas Gilby et al. (trans.), New York: McGraw-Hill, 1964–1975.